dwastberg/pyraymesh/README.md

 ```

 The `threads` parameter specifies the number of threads to use for the intersection tests.
 If set to `-1`,
-the number of threads will be equal to the number of cores on the machine.
+the number of threads will be equal to the number of cores on the machine (as reported by `os.cpu_count()`).
 In general you shouldn't set the number of
 threads to be greater than the number of cores on the machine.

 For a small number of rays, the overhead of parallelization might make the parallel version slower than the serial